mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 + two additional PD-NC4 CUT&RUN files
   + each file has been converted to bam format, sorted, and indexed
   + each bam file comes with it's own index (.bai)
-+ a CUT&RUN -control file (created for this analysis)
++ a CUT&RUN - control file (created for this analysis)
 + Each file has also been aligned to the E. coli genome assembly (more on that below)